restic/restic/CONTRIBUTING.md

     existing commit, use common sense to decide which is better), they will be automatically added to the pull request.

- 7. If your pull request changes anything that users should be aware of (a bugfix, a new feature, ...) please add an entry as a new file in `changelog/unreleased` including the issue number in the filename (e.g. `issue-8756`).
+ 7. If your pull request changes anything that users should be aware of (a bugfix, a new feature, ...) please add an entry as a new file in `changelog/unreleased` including the issue number in the filename (e.g.
+    `issue-8756`).
 Use the template in `changelog/TEMPLATE` for the content.
     It will be used in the announcement of the next stable release.
-While writing, ask
-    yourself: If I were the user, what would I need to be aware of with this change.
+While writing, ask yourself: If I were the user, what would I need to be aware of with this change?

  8. Once your code looks good and passes all the tests, we'll merge it.
 Thanks a lot for your contribution!

-Please provide the patches for each bug or feature in a separate branch and open up a pull request for each.
+Please provide the patches for each bug or feature in a separate branch and open up a pull request for each, as this simplifies discussion and merging.

 The restic project uses the `gofmt` tool for Go source indentation, so please run